MicrosoftDocs/azure-docs/articles/firewall/overview.md

 > Azure Firewall Basic is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-Azure Firewall Basic is intended mainly for small and medium size companies who need to secure their cloud environment.
-It provides the essential protection they need at an affordable price point.
+Azure Firewall Basic is intended for small and medium size (SMB) customers to secure their Azure cloud environments.
+It provides the essential protection SMB customers need at an affordable price point.

-Firewall Basic is similar to Firewall Standard, but has the following limitations:
+Azure Firewall Basic is similar to Firewall Standard, but has the following limitations:

-- Supports *alert mode* only.
+- Supports Threat Intel *alert mode* only.
-- Fixed support to run the service on two virtual machines.
+- Fixed scale unit to run the service on two virtual machine backend instances.
-- Support for approximately 250-500 Mbps throughput for public preview.
-This may increase for feature general availability (GA).
+- Recommended for environments with maximum throughput of 250 Mbps.
+The throughput may increase for feature general availability (GA).

 To deploy a Basic Firewall, see [Deploy and configure Azure Firewall Basic (preview) and policy using the Azure portal](deploy-firewall-basic-portal-policy.md).